AsmaaAamir/CI_PP1_TSO/README.md

 - A product page - that gives you option to choose from products cakes, wedding Cakes, Cupcakes and Brownies.
 - A contact us page - that has a form allowing user to send bakery a message or enquiry, information on how contact store and a Map to find the bakery.
 <br>
-Basicly the structue of the website is simple easy to learn your way and find what user is looking for.
+Basicly the structue of the website is simple easy to learn your way and find what the user is looking for.

 ### Wireframes
 <details> <summary>Home</summary>